PaulJPhilp/effect-notion/README.md

 - **Secure Notion API Proxy**: Safely access the Notion API without exposing your credentials on the client-side.
 - **Rich Filtering Capabilities**: Dynamically filter Notion database entries using a flexible JSON-based query language.
 - **Logical Field Overrides**: Decouple your application from your Notion schema by mapping Notion's field names to logical names in your code.
-- **Codegen for Type Safety**: Generate TypeScript types from your live Notion database to ensure end-to-end type safety.
+- **Codegen for Type Safety**: Generate TypeScript types and Effect Schema from your live Notion database to ensure end-to-end type safety.
 - **Built with Effect**: Leverages the Effect library for a highly performant, concurrent, and error-resilient server.
 - **Ready to Deploy**: Includes configurations for easy deployment to services like Vercel.
 - **Consistent Error Model**: All errors return normalized JSON with a stable shape and a `requestId` for tracing.
+- **Performance Monitoring**: Built-in metrics collection and monitoring via `/api/metrics` endpoint.
+- **Advanced Error Handling**: Circuit breakers and retry strategies for improved reliability and fault tolerance.

 ## Runtime and adapters